Leveraging Variational Autoencoders for Parameterized MMSE Estimation: Example Application: Channel Estimation

 We assume that the \ac{bs} and \ac{mt} are both equipped with a \ac{ula} with half-wavelength spacing.
 Note that a different array structure or antenna spacing can be straightforwardly reflected by the \ac{vae}'s parameterized covariance at the decoder output.
 Furthermore, we consider the fully determined case of~\eqref{eq:system-mimo}, i.e., $\Np=\Ntx$.
 We utilize \ac{dft} pilots, resulting in a unitary $\mx$, which results in a unitary $\ma$.
 Moreover, we assume $\msig=\varsigma^2\mathbf{I}$ with given $\varsigma^2$.
 Therefore, we perform a \ac{ls} estimate of \eqref{eq:system-inv_prob} to interpret it as a denoising task relating directly to the theoretical analysis in the previous section.
 The underdetermined case involving a wide $\ma$ is investigated in~\cite{Baur2023} and the \ac{ura} case at the \ac{bs} in~\cite{Baur2023meas} covering more advanced setups.
 The works~\cite{Baur2023, Baur2023meas} demonstrate a superior performance of the \ac{vae}-based estimators, highlighting the framework's versatile applicability under various system configurations.

-Due to the uniform antenna spacing at a \ac{ula}, the covariance matrix at the \ac{bs} or \ac{mt} side becomes Toeplitz structured, which are approximated by circulant matrices as explained in Section~\ref{subsec:covariance}.
-Under the uncorrelated scattering assumption, we can model the \ac{ccm} as the Kronecker product of two circulant matrices, representing the \ac{bs} and \ac{mt} side covariances.
-More precisely, let
+Due to the common \ac{wss} assumptions in wireless communications~\cite[Sec.
+2.6]{Yin2016}, the transmit- and receive-side covariance matrices at the BS and MT side, respectively, are Toeplitz structured, which are approximated by circulant matrices as explained in Section~\ref{subsec:covariance}.
+When additionally assuming uncorrelated scattering in the vicinity of the transmitter and receiver, we can decompose the \ac{ccm} into the Kronecker product of the transmit- and receive-side circulant-structured covariance matrices~\cite{Kermoal2002}: